jedisct1/iptrap/README.md

 IPtrap 2
 ========

-A simple, but damn fast sinkhole
+A sinkhole that never clogs.